 So many of our high street retailers have now branched into the sale of wedding dresses .
 Asos have this Sophia Plunge Wedding Dress for just £135.
 Asos also do a great selection of reasonably priced bridesmaid dresses.

-For us, our rings and wedding pictures were significant as this is what we will have to remind us of the big day for the rest of our lives.
-Therefore, investing in something you really like, rather than compromising for something of lower cost is the key here.
+For us, our rings and wedding pictures were significant as these will be part of our memories for the rest of our lives.
+Therefore, investing in something you really like, rather than compromising on something of lower cost is the key here.

 Our girls brought my husband a set of personalised cuff links which didn’t break the budget too!

 My advice is that if you can get away with not telling the service provider that your item is for a wedding, you will get it so much cheaper!